 Law and Informality Project – 2006-2013

-In 2006, WIEGO instituted a global project on law and the informal economy with pilot programs in India and Columbia.
+In 2006, WIEGO instituted a global project on law and the informal economy with pilot programmes in India and Columbia.
 The project’s objectives were to deepen our understanding of how law – or the absence of legislation – affects informal workers, and to build the capacity of women informal worker leaders to engage in advocacy and negotiation for legal change.
 After pilots in India and Colombia, we worked with membership-based organizations of informal women workers in Ghana, Peru and Thailand between 2010 and 2013, and in India and South Africa in 2014.
 See Country Reports and a Final Report on the project.

 In October 2015, WIEGO established a dedicated Law Programme, which builds on the work completed under the law project.